-Flow Limits and Considerations

-Lightning Pages

-Lightning App Builder Considerations

-Considerations for Two-Column Flows
+Flow Limits and Considerations Lightning Pages Lightning App Builder Considerations Considerations for Two-Column Flows

-Add a Flow to the Guided Action List Component
+Add a Flow to the Actions & Recommendations Component

 Want to use your flow to guide users through complex business processes in Lightning console or standard navigation apps?
 Associate the flow with records by using a process to create a RecordAction record.
-Then add the Guided Action List component to your Lightning pages using the Lightning App Builder.
+Then add the Actions & Recommendations component to your Lightning pages using the Lightning App Builder.

-When users open a record that's associated with flows, the flows are added to the Guided Action list component.
+When users open a record that's associated with flows, the flows are added to the Actions & Recommendations component.
 The first flow launches as a subtab in your console app, or in a popup window in a standard navigation app.
-The Guided Action List component is great for call scripts or chat interactions.
+The Actions & Recommendations component is great for call scripts or chat interactions.